MelonKony/millmint/site/factbook/society/technology/vessels/palm-class.md

 ---
-title: Palm-class Submarine Chaser
+title: Palm-class
 fulltitle: Palm-class Submarine Chaser
 icon: ⚓️
 color: marine
 logo: /svg/crests/marine.svg

 series: vessel
-draft: false
+description: The Nike-Class is a class of anti-submarine patrol ship in service with the Vekllei Armed Forces.

 aliases:
 - /palm-class/